GianlucaFormica/RepData_PeerAssessment1/PA1_template.md

 ## 1. Loading and preprocessing the data
 1.1. read the CSV file into a dataframe called Activity
-assumption: activity.csv is in the working directory
+Assumptions: activity.csv is in the working directory and is unzipped

 ```r
 Activity<-read.csv("activity.csv")